dheerajgopi/delivery-schedule/README.md

 Contains REST API for creating delivery schedules based on the locations, vehicles and drivers provided.
 * For the solution, I have ignored any sort of repository layer.
-* I have hardcoded the working and break times.
+* I have hardcoded the break times.
 * I have considered the time part only while creating delivery schedule.
 * Deliveries should be done within a day.
-If not possible appropriate response is given.
+* Phone number and vehicle type validations are omitted for now.

 ### Tool set
 * Java 8